mascii/honkit-plugin-github-sha/README.md

 # honkit-plugin-github-sha
-As in GitHub, add a commit hash to the URL by pressing the `Y` key.
+As in GitHub, append a commit hash to the URL by pressing the `Y` key.

 ## Requirement
 - HonKit